 Laying out a clear-eyed contingency plan can not only make sure you get the best care and medical attention possible, it can also relieve physical, emotional and financial burdens on your spouse or family.
 Here’s what you need to know about this type of insurance.

 Simply put, long-term care insurance pays for your care, either at home or in a facility, if you were no longer able to care for yourself.
 In general, long-term care insurance policies reimburse policy holders a specified daily amount to help cover care ranging from help with bathing and grooming to skilled nursing care.
-Right now, long-term care insurance is uncommon— 8.1 million Americans have it, according to the American Association for Long-Term Care Insurance.
+Right now, long-term care insurance is uncommon — 8.1 million Americans have it, according to the American Association for Long-Term Care Insurance.

 Why consider long-term care insurance?

-Meanwhile, according to the Economic Policy Institute, median retirement savings range from $1,000 for families in their mid-30s to $21,000 for families approaching retirement.
+Meanwhile, according to the latest data from the Economic Policy Institute, median retirement savings range from $1,000 for families in their mid-30s to $21,000 for families approaching retirement.
 Do the math, and you can see why so many people go bankrupt paying nursing home or medical bills.
-Even worse, long-term care can cause financial hardship for family members—according to an AARP survey, family caregivers spend an average of 20 percent of their income on caring for loved ones.
+Even worse, long-term care can cause financial hardship for family members — according to an AARP survey, family caregivers spend an average of 20 percent of their income on caring for loved ones.

 Even though these statistics are sobering, long-term care insurance isn’t right for everyone.
 In fact, a 2014 study by the Center for Retirement Research at Boston College estimated only 20 to 30 percent of people would benefit from a policy.
 This is because while many people do need long-term care, they may not need it for an extended period of time and may be able to cover their care with their own savings.
 Others spend down their assets to qualify for Medicaid, which will then pay for long-term care.

 There are several different types of long-term care insurance products: